alexkappa/application-template-grpc/README.md

 - https://grpc.io/docs/quickstart/go/
 - https://github.com/grpc-ecosystem/grpc-gateway

-For convenience, [`protoc-install.sh`](scripts/protoc-install.sh) can be used to download all `protoc` related includes that are used during the generation process.

 ## Conventions

 Each service is defined in its own package under the `api` directory.
 For example to create a new Echo service, you would create a package `api/echo`.